kraudy/IBM-i-pipeline/README.md

 It will ask you to set the build command, the default is `makei build` that should be fine since we are using [BOB](https://github.com/IBM/ibmi-bob).
 It will deploy the source and look for a Rules.mk file in the project root, which we don't have, lets make it.

-You can make a template with the command `makei init` directly on PASE but we'll do that later.
+You can make a template with the command `makei init` directly on PASE.
+It will take you through some steps that creates an `iproj.json` file for the project (we already have it), an empty `Rules.mk` file (with only `SUBDIRS :=`) and other config.
 The Rules.mk file tells bob the dir struct inside your project.
-Go to your project root and creat it
+We are going to do it manually, go to your project root and creat it

 ```bash
 cd ..